 Top 3 Ingredients For A Better Bath

-There’s nothing more relaxing after a long, busy day—especially on a cold winter night—than a soothing soak in the tub.
+There’s nothing more relaxing after a long, busy day—than a soothing soak in the tub.
 Just add bubbles, candles, a glass of pinot noir, and you’re instantly calm.
 But bath-time benefits don’t stop there.
 Studies have shown that bathing can help promote better circulation and relax our muscles so that we sleep better and recover more quickly from workouts.
 It can also encourage mindfulness, and even help break up congestion from common colds and allergies.

 There are three key “ingredients” that can drastically improve the quality of your bath: